While we are out evangelizing Google for Jobs, we often get asked how it differs from the Google ATS, Google Hire.

 Hire with Google: What Is Google Hire (Google ATS)?

-Goole Hire is an applicant tracking system (ATS) and recruiting software by Google, with the goal of empowering talent sourcers to hire more qualified candidates faster.
+Goole Hire is an applicant tracking system (ATS) and recruiting software by Google, with the goal of empowering talent sources to hire more qualified candidates faster.

-Recruiters looking for an ATS, may have added the Google ATS, Google Hire to their potential consideration set.
+Recruiters looking for an ATS may have added the Google ATS to their potential consideration set.
 Google boasts that Hire, the Google ATS is:

 - Straightforward to use

-- The right fit for small to medium businesses who want to “distribute jobs, identify and attract candidates, build strong relationships, and efficiently manage the interview process— using the familiar Google solutions such as Google Search, Gmail, Calendar, Docs, Sheets and Hangouts.”
+- The right fit for small- to medium-sized businesses who want to “distribute jobs, identify and attract candidates, build strong relationships, and efficiently manage the interview process”

 - Integrated into the Google suite of products, thus increasing efficiency and productivity